Giorgiod91/Giorgiod91/README.md

 💻 **Currently focused on improving my skills in full-stack web development, with a strong emphasis on frontend technologies.**

-🔭 **Current Projects:** Developing a Mario-like web-based game with Phaser.
+🔭 **Current Projects:**
+- Building a Paladin DPS rotation simulator in Java, focused on optimizing ability priority and Holy Power management for better DPS.

-🌱 **Currently Learning:** Deepening my knowledge in full-stack development with TypeScript, including Next.js for frontend and Python for backend.
+🌱 **Currently Learning:**
+- Deepening my knowledge in full-stack development with TypeScript, including Next.js for frontend and Python for backend.
+- Expanding my expertise in Java, applying it to game simulations and algorithms.

 🎯 **Goal:** To build and launch multiple SaaS applications while continuously enhancing my development skills.